anamartinezbohorquez/connect4/README.md

 - Angel David Gomez

 ## INTRODUCTION
-We made a HTML, (a bit of) CSS  and JavaScript program that implements a the boardgame of Connect 4.
+We made a program using HTML, (a bit of) CSS  and JavaScript that implements the boardgame of Connect 4.

 ## ABOUT THE CODE